fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Catherine Price, _Vitamania_, Chapter 4: Journey into Food, 47--63.

 {% include alert.html class='danger' title='Weeks 5+6 Quiz' text="
-To make sure to emphasize and clarify some points from the previous weeks, there is for today 15-point QUIZ on the MAIN, GENERAL BIG-PICTURE points from the last two weeks, drawing from the readings, the discussion board, and the videos.
+To emphasize and clarify some points from the previous weeks, there is for today 15-point QUIZ on the MAIN, GENERAL BIG-PICTURE ideas from the last two weeks, drawing from the READINGS, the DISCUSSION BOARD, and the VIDEOS.
 If you've been neglecting any of these, you'll want to spend some time with them before you take the quiz.
 If you've been keeping up with the work, you'll be fine even without any review.
-There are no tricky details---it's a test of your grasp what should be obvious at this point in the course.
+There are no tricky details!
 "%}

 ### Wed 09/30
 - Catherine Price, _Vitamania_, Chapter 5: A to Zeitgeist, 65--90.

 ### Fri 10/02
 - Rima D. Apple, "'They Need it Now': Science, Advertising and Vitamins, 1925-1940".

 {% include alert.html class='danger' title='Vitamin Rhetoric Analysis' text="
-Are vitamins and supplements necessary?
-Google some variant of that question and read through a handful (between 3 and 5) of articles that you find on the first page of search results (ignore sites that are obviously all marketing with no substance to them).
+Are vitamins and supplements really necessary?
+Google some variant of that question and read through a handful (between 3 and 5) of articles that you find on the first page of search results.
+Ignore sites that are obviously all marketing with no substance to them.

 USE THE READINGS FOR THIS WEEK to analyze the kinds of arguments you find.
 Do they fall into distinct groups?
-What kinds of evidence to they give?
+What kinds of evidence do they give?
 Are they convincing?
-Does the HISTORY of vitamins (that you have just read about) explain the rhetoric we still see?
+Does the HISTORY of vitamins (that you have just read about for this week) explain the rhetoric we still see?

-Figure out what 3-4 main points you want to make about your set of websites and clearly organize your ~800 word posts to make those points.
-BE CAREFUL: In your essay you are generalizing WITH SPECIFIC EXAMPLES about a SET of websites (3-5) in terms of how they communicate, the kinds of evidence and rhetoric they use, how the link between science and disease is explained, etc. MAKE SURE YOU'RE USING THE READINGS TO INFORM YOUR ANALYSIS.
+Figure out what 3-4 main points you want to make about your set of websites and clearly organize your ~800-word posts to make those points.
+BE CAREFUL: In your essay you are generalizing WITH SPECIFIC EXAMPLES about a SET of websites (3-5) in terms of how they communicate about the need for vitamins (however they characterize that), the kinds of evidence they use, and the kind rhetoric they employ (which might be similar to what's described in today's article on ads).
+MAKE SURE YOU'RE USING THE READINGS TO INFORM YOUR ANALYSIS.
 "%}